-Free teaching files on DVD/CD ROM – Although less often used today due to numerous teaching files available online, UMKC continues to own and use the American College of Radiology teaching files on CD ROM, which are available at Saint Luke’s Hospital, Truman Medical Center and Children’s Mercy Hospital.
+Free teaching files on DVD/CD ROM – Although less often used today due to numerous teaching files available online, UMKC continues to own and use the American College of Radiology teaching files on CD ROM, which are available at Saint Luke’s Hospital, University Health Truman Medical Center and Children’s Mercy Hospital.
 Various DVDs for other courses are available for review as well.

 Core texts and review courses on DVD – Extensive access to core text books and other educational CDs and DVDs are available through the radiology libraries at each institution.
 These libraries are updated annually.